Comparing GEA Group Aktiengesellschaft (GEAGF) & Its Peers

-GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare GEA Group Aktiengesellschaft to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, valuation, profitability and institutional ownership.
+GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare GEA Group Aktiengesellschaft to related companies based on the strength of its analyst recommendations, institutional ownership, dividends, risk, profitability, earnings and valuation.

 Valuation and Earnings

-This table compares GEA Group Aktiengesellschaft and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares GEA Group Aktiengesellschaft and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue